 Can I do Pole and Aerial Fitness?

-What are the benefits of Pole and Aerial Fitness?
+What are the benefits of Pole Fitness?

 The benefits of these types of exercises are both physical and mental.
 You will not only develop more strength, agility, balance, and endurance, and become more toned, but also have more energy and sleep better.
 In our experience, we have also seen the mental benefits that come along with accomplishing something new.
 Our students have gained more self-esteem, seen a decrease in their struggle with depression, become more extroverted, and gained the confidence that comes from doing something they never thought possible.